 More agile data integration solutions that can federate up-to-the-minute data across this diverse landscape are required.

-Composite Data Virtualization Solutions for Supply Chain Management
+Cisco Data Virtualization Solutions for Supply Chain Management

-Composite data virtualization is a more agile, lower cost data integration approach that lets you tap into your disparate ERP, warehouse and logistics management systems, and manufacturing execution systems to create a unified, real-time view of your global inventory situation.
+Cisco data virtualization is a more agile, lower cost data integration approach that lets you tap into your disparate ERP, warehouse and logistics management systems, and manufacturing execution systems to create a unified, real-time view of your global inventory situation.

 With this clear visibility, you can efficiently manage your supply chain and gain significant business benefits including: